menna161/API-Wizard/README.md

 # Getting Started
-In order ti use the IDE plugin, install the API Wizard extension in vscode through this link https://marketplace.visualstudio.com/items?itemName=API-Wizard.API-Wizard and use it as instructed.
+In order to use the IDE plugin, install the API Wizard extension in vscode through this link https://marketplace.visualstudio.com/items?itemName=API-Wizard.API-Wizard and use it as instructed.

 Steps to run API-Wizard using command line: